ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 The rOpenSci Champions Program is funded by [The Chan Zuckerberg Initiative](https://chanzuckerberg.com/).
 This phase of the Champions Program was made possible by the work and feedback of many people.

-We want to thank the [CSCCE](https://www.cscce.org/) team, especially *Lou Woodley*, *Camille Santistevan*, and *Maya Sanghvi*, for their support in designing the overall program and for their "Making a PACT" workshop for the Champions.
+We want to thank the [CSCCE](https://www.cscce.org/) team, especially *Lou Woodley*, *Camille Santistevan*, and *Maya Sanghvi*, for their support in designing the overall program.

-We also want to thank .